Habatakurikei/llmmaster/README.md

 master.dismiss()
 ```

-### Reasoning and Web Search Models
+### Reasoning Models

 Since API calls have become more and more versatile and complicated, LLM Master faced errors in some new functionality.
 The library needed to be re-developed from scratch.

-From v1.0.0, LLM Master can also handle the reasoning (thinking) models and web search capability.
+From v1.0.0, LLM Master can also handle the reasoning (thinking) models.
 Here is an example.

 ```python
 from pathlib import Path